 Where permission has been granted by the Marine Manager in writing for the pumping of inflammable liquids into or out of an oil vessel to be carried out between sunset and sunrise, and an interruption or stoppage of loading or discharging takes place, the pumping shall not be recommenced before sunrise unless permission to do so has been granted by the Harbourmaster in writing.

-[By-law 50 amended in Gazette 4 Jul 1975 p.
+[By-law 50 amended: Gazette 4 Jul 1975 p.
 2338.]

 51. Clearing of pipe lines